pcatach/pcatach.github.io/_posts/2023-05-03-stock-valuation.md

 that we can forecast around.
 Do you think that AI will be a huge opportunity for Microsoft?
 Then that might justify the current price.
 Do you think that AI will be a flop?
 Then you might want to sell.

+The period where we decided to run the analysis (last 2 years) is also important.
+For META, for example, this period gives a negative expected return, but running at 6 months gives a growth rate of 7.4%.